Xbox Series X is the next Xbox Console

-Xbox Series X is the name of the next-generation Xbox, previously only known as Xbox Project Scarlett.
+Xbox Series X is the name of the next-generation Xbox, previously known by its semi-codename Xbox Project Scarlett.

-This bombshell announcement came out of left field at the Game Awards 2019, and it will be coming in Holiday 2020.
+This bombshell announcement came out of left field at the Game Awards 2019, and now we know the new console will be coming in Holiday 2020.
 It all started like a game announcement, and we here at TechRadar definitely weren't expecting it to turn into a new hardware announcement.

 - Here are our favorite Xbox One games